-Step 1!
-Before researching breeders, find out if the breed you're interested in will fit your lifestyle, and whether you are able to meet their needs.
+Step 1 Before choosing a breeder, find out if the breed you're interested in will fit your lifestyle, and whether you are able to meet their needs.
 Consider reading or listening to 'Meet Your Dog' by Kim Brophey.

-The answers to these questions can help you understand your new puppies potential long term health and temperament.
+Step 2.
+ASK QUESTIONS!
+The answers to the questions below can help you understand your new puppies potential long term health and temperament.
 You can find some answers to the questions below on some breeders websites.

 What the parents are like to live with?